shopware/docs/products/guided-shopping/selfHostedMercureInstallation.md

 #### Configure Mercure docker

-The docker image allows you to use the following env variables to configure Mercure.
-You can also configure it like the self installed version via the Caddyfile.
+The docker image allows you to use the following *env* variables to configure Mercure.

 {% hint style="warning" %}
 Use different publisher and subscriber keys for security reasons.